To start at the beginning:

 I haven’t done much in the way of sponsored posts yet.
 I most likely won’t either in the future.
 But I am not saying it won’t happen.
 Heck if Martha wants to send me a bunch of her stuff I am not saying no, and if H&M calls that they want me to try out their new home line, I am so screaming YES! they could here it all they way in Sweden.
 But trust me, in good Songbird style, I will never write anything that doesn’t come 100% from my heart.
 I’ll be keeping it real people, all the way.
 Someone can pay me to try something out, they will never pay me to say only positive things about it.

 Ok, and then there is the affiliates.
-I only have like two (yet!).
+I only have a few.

-Both have been tried and tested by yours truly and the only reason I choose to become an affiliate is because I so wholeheartedly recommend it.
+I’ll become an affiliate for a product or service when I have tried and tested and used it personally.
+The only reason I choose to become an affiliate is because I so wholeheartedly recommend it.

 So yes I do buy every book I get online at Bookdepository, because they have never let me down and I dig their free shipping.